hotdogee/django-blast/sphinx_doc/usability.md

 The home page can't do it all: It involves compromise.

-Don't lose this: Conveying the Big Picture.
-(It has to make clear what the site is).
+Don't lose this: Conveying the Big Picture (it has to make clear what the site is).

 Needs to answer four questions: